marksikaundi/coding-interview-challenge/01-technical-assessment.md

 # Software Developer Technical Assessment

-This technical assessment forms part of the interview process for a software developer role at Kuala Tech.
+This technical assessment forms part of the interview process for a software developer role at Kuaa Tech.
 It is based around a small demo program that exposes an HTTP API to return requested values from the Fibonacci sequence.

 We have packaged it up with a Docker build environment to make it easier for you to build and run.
 In order to run it, you'll need to have the `docker`